HomeHealth articlesear painTreating Acute Otitis Media Through Homeopathy

 • Ciliary clearance.

-• Drainage results from the pathogens multiplying and colonizing in the nasopharynx which may acquire entry to the middle ear.
-They may then reproduce, leading to the symptoms of the acute otitis media.
+Drainage results from the pathogens multiplying and colonizing in the nasopharynx, which may acquire entry into the middle ear.
+They may then reproduce, leading to the symptoms of acute otitis media.

 What Are the Risk Factors of Acute Otitis Media?